You are here

 LastPass works smoothly with many sites, but some websites and web browsers interpret scripts differently.
 If LastPass does not autofill your passwords, you can obtain your passwords by clicking the LastPass icon in your web browser and selecting Open My Vault.
 You can then copy usernames and passwords directly from your vault.

-How can I share Sites and Secure Notes with other enterprise accounts?
+How can I share Sites and Secure Notes with other Business accounts?

 Follow these rules and best practices: